 Under the provisions of the Learning Center Act [21-16A NMSA 1978], the members of the SFCC Governing Board also serve as members of the Learning Center (LC) District Board.
 The LC District Board is a separate entity; it is responsible for overseeing HEC operations and contracting with higher education institutions to offer accredited educational programs and services.

 SFCC provides administrative and accounting services to the HEC as a component unit of the College’s budget.
 The LC District Board decides on the degree programs that will be offered through the HEC based on formal needs assessments and community input.
 The HEC Director reports to the SFCC President and is responsible for day-to-day operations in collaboration with the four-year partner institution representatives.

 View Architect's Rendering of the future Higher Education Center Building

 On August 3rd, 2010, SFCC District voters approved a $35 million bond measure, $12 million of which will fund the construction of a facility for the HEC.
-The new facility will break ground in the spring of 2013 on a site adjacent to the Santa Fe University of Art and Design on the former College of Santa Fe campus.
-Until then, the HEC pilot program will be housed at the Richards Avenue campus.
-The Center was launched in August 2011 with the Institute of American Indian Arts, New Mexico Highlands University, and the University of New Mexico as founding partner institutions with a joint enrollment of over 500 students.
+The new facility will open in the spring of 2015 on a site adjacent to the Santa Fe University of Art and Design on the former College of Santa Fe campus.
+Until then, the HEC pilot program is housed at the Richards Avenue campus.
+The Center was launched in August 2011 with the Institute of American Indian Arts, New Mexico Highlands University, and the University of New Mexico as partner institutions.
+New Mexico State University joined the HEC in July 2013.

 For more information about the Santa Fe Higher Education Center, please call the Higher Education Center administration office at 505-428-1725 or e-mail email@example.com.